kestra-io/helm-charts/README.md

 ## Install the chart

-Use the following commands to insatll the chart:
+Use the following commands to install the chart:

 ```bash
 helm repo add kestra https://helm.kestra.io/